 Quotations are good servants but bad masters.
 Use them to support what you are saying, but do not allow them to substitute for your own words.
 A good rule of thumb that I often give my students is to ensure that each quote is accompanied by anywhere from an equivalent amount to double or even a little more of your text in your own words in the form of foregrounding, analysis, and followup.

 One last piece of advice:

 Seldom, if ever, is a manuscript returned with an uncritical verdict of “Accepted.”
 Indeed, such a decision is not even desirable, for even the best effort can stand to be improved.
-Peer reviewers, by and large, are experts who will have insights to improve your work.
+Peer reviewers of peer reviewed journals, by and large, are experts who will have insights to improve your work.
 However, to reap the most benefit from their insights on issues that really matter, you can help yourself by reducing their “busy work” on matters that are better attended to by yourself.

 Good luck with your next submission!